 That significant time of a year, when Icelanders merrily walk into their local liquor store Vínbúðin to buy freshly released Christmas beers, is here.
 Christmas beers are popular among all adult populations, and we haven´t been surprised that this year, 31 different types and flavors of Christmas beers have been released in Iceland so far.
 We picked ten of them and together with Hjörvar Óli Sigurðsson, Icelander´s first certified Cicerone, we rated them for you.

 Before we start, Hjörvar answered three questions that might be on your minds:

 S: What is the unique thing which makes the beer a Christmas beer?

-H: Christmas beers generally have a higher alcohol strength and feature dark malts and spices, giving them a dark colour.
-Typical flavours are raisins, figs, plums, apples, cinnamon, caramel, nuts, coffee, chocolate and molasses, as well as a warming character that is very welcome during the Christmas and winter season.
+H: Christmas beers generally have a higher alcohol strength and feature dark malts and spices, giving them a dark color.
+Typical flavors are raisins, figs, plums, apples, cinnamon, caramel, nuts, coffee, chocolate, and molasses, as well as a warming character that is very welcome during the Christmas and winter season.
 However, some breweries choose to brew a summery beer in the middle of winter, a kind of trip to warmer climates for the senses.
 But if producer calls it a Christmas beer, that's what it is, even if it doesn't taste like Yule in a glass.

 S: When did come the trend with Christmas beer in Iceland?

 H: Icelandic Christmas beer has been produced every year since 1990 when Víking brewery in Akureyri released their “Jóla Brugg”, one year after the beer was made legal in Iceland.
 Every new Icelandic brewery to come out since then has created an exclusive Christmas beer.
 The tradition is influenced by the long history of Christmas ales in the Scandinavian countries.

 S: How long can people find Christmas beers at a liquor store?